AyeCode/geodirectory/readme.txt

 == ⚡ GO PRO - BECOME A MEMBER! ==

-Get your hands on all the premium add-ons and themes.
+Get your hands on all the premium add-ons and themes and create an advanced Geo Directory.
 Sign up at [wpgeodirectory.com](https://wpgeodirectory.com/downloads/membership/ "Get GeoDirectory membership.").

 == ⚡ SUPPORT ==